Pravina Shukla

-Pravina Shukla, Ph.D. is Provost Professor of Folklore at Indiana University Bloomington and serves as an adjunct faculty member in the Department of Anthropology, Department of American Studies, the Dhar India Studies Program, and the Center for Latin American and Caribbean Studies.
+Pravina Shukla is an American folklorist who is Provost Professor of Folklore at Indiana University Bloomington and serves as an adjunct faculty member in the Department of Anthropology, Department of American Studies, the Dhar India Studies Program, and the Center for Latin American and Caribbean Studies.
 She is also a consulting curator at the Mathers Museum of World Cultures.

 Education

-Dr. Shukla received her B.A. in Anthropology, with a minor in Ethnic Studies, in 1992 from the University of California, Berkeley, her M.A. in Folklore and Mythology in 1994 from the University of California, Los Angeles, and her Ph.D. in Folklore and Mythology in 1998 from the University of California, Los Angeles with a minor in Art History.
+Shukla received her B.A. in Anthropology, with a minor in Ethnic Studies, in 1992 from the University of California, Berkeley, her M.A. in Folklore and Mythology in 1994 from the University of California, Los Angeles, and her Ph.D. in Folklore and Mythology in 1998 from the University of California, Los Angeles with a minor in Art History.

 Career

-From 1993 to 1995, Dr. Shukla worked at the UCLA Fowler Museum of World Cultures, and from 1999 to 2000 she worked in the Anthropology Division of the American Museum of Natural History in New York City.
+From 1993 to 1995, Shukla worked at the UCLA Fowler Museum of World Cultures, and from 1999 to 2000 she worked in the Anthropology Division of the American Museum of Natural History in New York City.

-In 2000, Dr. Shukla began her employment at Indiana University, Bloomington as an Assistant Professor of Folklore; in 2006 she became an Associate Professor; in 2017, she became Professor of Folklore.
-At Indiana University, Dr. Shukla has won the Trustees Teaching Award four times (2002, 2007, 2010, 2016) and the President's Award for Distinguished Teaching in 2018.
-In 2021, Shukla was named Provost Professor by the Office of the Provost and the Office of the Vice Provost for Faculty and Academic Affairs.
+In 2000,Shukla began her employment at Indiana University, Bloomington as an assistant professor of folklore; in 2006 she became an associate professor; in 2017, she became professor of folklore.
+At Indiana University, Shukla has won the Trustees Teaching Award four times (2002, 2007, 2010, 2016) and the President's Award for Distinguished Teaching in 2018.
+In 2021, Shukla was named provost professor by the Office of the Provost and the Office of the Vice Provost for Faculty and Academic Affairs.
 The named professorship acknowledges faculty who have achieved local, national, and international distinction in both teaching and research/creative activity.

 Her research areas include material culture, museum studies, folk art, body art, dress and costume, and foodways.
 She has published her research on India, Brazil, the United States, and Sweden.
 Professor Shukla has lectured on material culture, dress, and adornment within the United States, and also in India, Bangladesh, Canada, Israel, and Estonia.
-In 2016, Dr. Shukla gave the Benjamin Botkin Folklife lecture at the American Folklife Center, The Library of Congress.
+In 2016, Shukla gave the Benjamin Botkin Folklife lecture at the American Folklife Center, The Library of Congress.